kwkraus/HOW-Sessions/sessions/angular/docs/NxMonorepos.md

 ng g @nrwl/angular:application bookshelf-member-portal
 ```

-Since we have an application under the workspace, we need to indicate which one to servce.
+Since we have an application under the workspace, we need to indicate which one to serve.
 ```
 ng serve bookshelf-member-portal
 ```